-"Eddie and I were brothers," Angle admits.
+"Eddie and I were brothers," Kurt Angle later admitted.

 "My brother Eric and I, we fought all the time, so I didn’t mind.
 I knew Eddie was very much like my brother Eric.
 He had a temper, and he would let it fly every once in a while, and we would get over it.
 And we did.

 "Eddie got mad at me a million times, but knowing he was just like my brother, Eric, okay, we can forgive each other the next day and move on, but the whole, ‘I’m not ready yet, it got to me, man!
 I wanted to kick his butt!" (laughs)

 Bruce Prichard witnessed the two of them going at it in the back.
 He had this to say about what he saw on an episode of Something To Wrestle.